The Language Learner’s Guide to Virtual Reality

 Google’s affordable virtual reality viewer is compatible with virtual reality apps for Android from the Google Play store.
 You can use it with newer-model iPhones and Android devices.

-Pioneers of Virtual Reality Language Learning
+The Best Virtual Reality Language Learning Experiences

 Seasoned language learners are no strangers to Mondly.
 Their online and app-based language learning options have been bringing their A game for a while.
 But now, Mondly is also venturing into virtual reality language learning, and it’s a real game changer.